-- b.
-Complete a period of twelve months service as an IET instructor. - c.
-Be assessed, on a case-by-case basis, as eligible to wear the RI badge in instances where IET's posted on short-notice did not complete twelve months service. - 6.108 Personnel who previously qualified for the RI badge in accordance with the preceding paragraphs may submit an application to TA-ITLM for consideration and approval.
-TA-ITLM may rescind the right to wear the RI badge in perpetuity if an IET instructor is removed from their position due to poor performance or behaviour, disciplinary or administrative action, or other non-service reasons. - 6.109 The RI brassard is not to be worn perpetuity and is to be worn only whilst posted to the RAN College or RAN RS on Disruptive Pattern Uniforms in accordance with HMAS Creswell and Cerberus administrative orders.
-Members who qualify for wearing the RI badge may wear the metal badge with service dress S/W1, S/W2, S/W3, S/W6, S/W7, S8 and S/W 11. - 6.110 Positioning.
+- e.
+If the IET Instructor is posted on short-notice prior to completing six months' service, the member's eligibility to wear the RI badge is to be assessed on a case-by-case basis. - 6.115 Retrospective award of the RI badge may be considered for RS/RANC personnel who completed six months as an IET instructor and can demonstrate that they contributed to training New Entry or Specialist Entry personnel post-January 2012 and prior to the introduction of the RIIC/NIIC.
+Personnel who believe they qualify for recognition may submit an application to the CO RS or CO RANC for consideration.
+DTA-ITLM may rescind the right to wear the RI badge in perpetuity if an IET instructor is removed from their position due to poor performance or behaviour, disciplinary, administrative action, or other non-service reasons. - 6.116 If an application is approved, a Minute is to be raised by the issuing authority to the respective clothing store for an initial gratis issue of one RI badge per member.
+Members may purchase additional badges if required. - 6.117 The RI brassard is not to be worn perpetuity and is to be worn only whilst posted to the RAN College or RAN RS on MMPU in accordance with HMAS Creswell and Cerberus administrative orders.
+Members who qualify for wearing the RI badge may wear the metal badge with service dress S/W1, S/W2, S/W3, S/W6, S/W7, S8 and S/W 11. - 6.118 Positioning.
 When worn with S/W6, S/W7 and S8 the badge is to be positioned on the top left hand corner of the right pocket and in the corresponding position when wearing S/W11.
 When worn with S/W1, S/W2 and S/W3 the badge is to be positioned centrally 5mm below the Name Badge.

-Figure 6.30: Recruit Instructor Badge positioning on S2
+Figure 6.35: Recruit Instructor Badge positioning on S2

-Figure 6.31: Recruit Instructor Badge positioning right pocket W7
+Figure 6.36: Recruit Instructor Badge positioning right pocket W7